The best antihero dramas available to stream in Australia

 Moreover, The Americans wins bonus points for making the woman the primary antihero.
 Elizabeth, portrayed flawlessly by Keri Russell, is the one who is more ideologically dedicated than her husband.
 While he eventually starts to feel the appeal of American prosperity, she’s keen to keep fighting for her cause.
 She’s a ruthless KGB agent who kills and lies whenever necessary, while also freely disobeying orders she finds unfair.
 To say she’s fascinating would be an understatement.

-3. Sons on Anarchy (also on Netflix)
+3. Sons of Anarchy

 Sons of Anarchy follows an outlaw motorcycle club, with a focus on Jax, one of the club’s leaders.
 It’s gritty and harsh, with frequent themes involving loyalty and brotherhood.
 That’s what makes Jax such a compelling antihero.
 While he has to perform violent acts on a regular basis, he does so for the good of the club, whether to protect their territory or exact revenge.
 In his and in the club members' eyes, what he does is necessary.
 Eventually, viewers get that feeling as well.

 Furthermore, Jax is experiencing somewhat of an internal struggle, often feeling conflicted between doing the right thing versus following the outlaw code.
 As we mentioned in the introduction, consequences are real.
 Sons of Anarchy doesn’t let you forget that.

 4. Game of Thrones